Cardinal-Cryptography/most/README.md

 rm -rf bootstrap/geth node1/geth node2/geth
 ```

-Re-initialzie the nodes and run them again from a fresh genesis block.
+Re-initialize the nodes and run them again from a fresh genesis block.